 For $100, why not book yourself into a luxury hotel in the centre of Metro Manila?
 With access to the swimming pool, spas, free Wi-Fi and an amazing view of the city, you can be sure of a peaceful and relaxing staycation.

 Check out hotels in Alabang like Parque España Residence Hotel, Crimson Hotel Filinvest City Manila, and The Bellevue Manila.
 Alternatively, The A. Venue Hotel, Armada Hotel and Hotel Jen in Metro Manila make great choices for a base in the city.
 Make sure to explore your options!
+Discover the best of Manila and the surrounding vicinity by booking a local tour with the people who know best!

 Who can say no to a spot of retail therapy?
 Filipinos are known for having coined the word ‘malling’, which shows how much we love to go to the mall, and of course, to shop!